 Personal hygiene is an excellent starting point to reduce or even eliminate the risk of food poisoning.

 A simple thing such as washing your hands can save you and others from an embarrassing spell of diarrhoea and discomfort caused by food poisoning.
-Your hands are out there constantly touching, scratching, rubbing and picking up.
+Your hands are out there, continually touching, scratching, rubbing and picking up.
 They carry germs and cross-contaminate.

 Using water and soap will remove physical dirt as well as most of the germs.
 It is important to scrub your hands for at least 20 seconds.